PULOWARE application – Control of Alarms (open/close) by Smartphones

 Installation and use of the PULOWARE application

-Download the PULOWARE application and run it.
+Download the free PULOWARE application and run it.
 Control and event signaling by smartphone, has several benefits.
 Adding the device ID number to the application manually or by means of a QR code reader.The number can be found on the bottom of the device, shown as Device ID, but the easiest and most convenient is to read the QR code.

 Here a few examples: